xuwd11/cs294-112_hws/hw5/meta/README.md

   <img src="./results/p2_mlp.png" width="350"/>
   <img src="./results/p2_gru.png" width="350"/>
 </p>
 The feed-forward architectures fail to achieve good performance in all cases.
-For recurrent architectures, the cases where history length is no less than 15 achieve similar performance, and significantly outperform history length of 1.
+For the recurrent architectures, the cases where history length is no less than 15 achieve similar performance, and significantly outperform history length of 1.

 <p float="left">
   <img src="./results/p2_1.png" width="350"/>